SnapSearch/SnapSearch-Client-Node/README.md

 SnapSearch's NodeJS client is broken up into 3 basic classes, Client, Detector and Interceptor.
 All it needs is a request object extended from NodeJS's `http.IncomingMessage` prototype.
 This allows you to use it any NodeJS framework.
 However we have bundled a connect compatible middleware for ease of use.
 This middleware should be used at the entry/bootstrap point of your NodeJS application.
 There are more examples are in the examples folder.

+The order of middleware setup in Express **is** important.
+For most cases, you should place the SnapSearch middleware as closest to the kernel of your application as possible.
+This means placing the SnapSearch middleware setup lower in the sequence of `app.use` expressions.
+Any middleware augmenting the request and response that should be running when a normal user is accessing the site, should probably also run when SnapSearch is intercepting.
+Any middleware placed after SnapSearch will not run during an interception.

 For full documentation on the API and API request parameters see: https://snapsearch.io/documentation

 ### Basic Connect/Express Usage